 The World Health Organisation recognises World Mental Health Day on 10 October each year as an opportunity to start conversations about mental health.

-- Volunteering with Wild Ground, regular weekly outdoor volunteering sessions on Wild Ground reserves individuals can get involved in these sociable sessions.
-An opportunity to meet new people, have fun, and enjoy the natural environment.
-Help wildlife, learn new skills and boost job prospects.
+Wild Ground offer weekly outdoor volunteering sessions at their various nature reserves across North East Wales.
+Individuals can get involved in these sociable outdoor sessions at no cost.
+These sessions provide an opportunity to meet new people, have fun, and enjoy the natural environment, as well as to help wildlife, learn new skills and boost job prospects.

-- Wood Shed helps those who face or are at risk of negative mental health, providing emotional and mental well-being support, alongside motivation and encouragement that will empower each individual to take action and create lasting change.
+Wood Shed based at Refurbs Flint helps those who face or are at risk of negative mental health, by providing emotional and mental well-being support, alongside motivation and encouragement that will empower each individual to take action and create lasting change.

-To keep up to date with projects and volunteering opportunities across the Groundwork North Wales group you can visit www.groundworknorthwales.org.uk or look for Groundwork North Wales on your social media.
+To keep up to date with our projects and volunteering opportunities look for Groundwork North Wales on your social media.